mufan-li/mufan-li.github.io/auffinger_chen.md

 However we will not explore these in detail, as the proof requires a different representation.
-We will leave the main representation result for the next section, instead we first translate the original quantities into a PDE description.
+We will leave the main representation result for the next section, instead we first translate the original quantities using a PDE description.

 We start this section by defining a function
 $$\Phi(t,x)$$ as follows.